edmundhung/conform/examples/basics/README.md

 # Basics

-In this section, we will cover how to build a simple login form by utilizing native constraint and then enhance the error handling by populating validation messages manually.
+In this section, we will cover how to build a simple login form by utilizing native constraint and then enhancing it with conform.

 <!-- aside -->